GravityKit/GravityExport-Lite/readme.txt

 = 1.3.1 =
 * Enhancement: Added notes per entry.
 Activate with `gfexcel_field_notes_enabled`.
-* Enhancement: Removed unneccecary files from the plugin to make it smaller.
+* Enhancement: Removed unnecessary files from the plugin to make it smaller.

 = 1.3.0 =
 * Feature: Wrapped values in value objects, so we can be more specific in Excel for cell-type-hinting
 * Feature: NumberField added that uses the NumberValue type for Excel
 * Feature: Added filters to typehint cell values.
 See FAQ for more info.
-* Enhancement: updated cell > url implemntation.
+* Enhancement: updated cell > url implementation.
 Each cell can be set individually now.
 See FAQ for more info.
-* Upgraded to PHP 5.6 for minimal dependancy.
-Last version with PHP 5.3 was 1.2.3 (sorry for the mixup, the new renderer forced my hand, and I forgot about this, otherwise the verisoning had gone up sooner.)
+* Upgraded to PHP 5.6 for minimal dependency.
+Last version with PHP 5.3 was 1.2.3 (sorry for the mix up, the new renderer forced my hand, and I forgot about this, otherwise the versioning had gone up sooner.)

 = 1.2.4 =
 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony).